Anki vs Quizlet: Best Flashcard App for Studying [2026]

 - Cross-referenced with First Aid, Pathoma, and Sketchy

-- Used by 100,000+ medical students
+- Used by 100,000+ medical students in 2026

 - Wrong cards get flagged and fixed by the community

-- Updated when new research drops
+- Updated when new research drops, and now distributed through AnkiHub

 Quizlet’s 500 million sets are a double-edged sword.
 You can find a set for almost any topic in any language.
 You can also find sets riddled with errors, copied from outdated textbooks, or filled with exam answers students stole from their teachers.
 Some schools have blocked Quizlet on their networks over the cheating risk.

 There’s a second wrinkle.
 Quizlet removed direct set export in 2022 to protect Plus subscriptions.
 Third-party browser extensions still work, but the message was clear: Quizlet treats your study sets as a hook to keep you subscribing, not as your property.
+If you’d rather drill pharmacology in a head-to-head match instead of grinding a deck alone, duel me on pharmacology.

 Key takeaway: Quizlet has more flashcards.
 Anki has more good flashcards.
 For subjects where correctness matters, that’s the only dimension that counts.